Palmabit-IT/angular-cookie-law/readme.md

 ## Usage

-First you need to inject ``angular-cookie-law`` into your angular module.
+First, you need to inject ``angular-cookie-law`` into your angular module.

 ```javascript
 angular.module('myApp', ['angular-cookie-law']);